 For decades the Quincy criminal defense lawyers at Zalkind, Duncan & Bernstein have advised and represented clients in a range of criminal matters.
 Whether you have been arrested in Quincy or are involved in an investigation, called to a grand jury trial, or hoping to vacate a guilty plea, you can rely on our team of attorneys to use their expertise, intellect, and creativity to protect your individual legal rights while fighting for your best interests.
 The criminal areas that our lawyers practice include, but are not limited to: drug crimes, computer and internet crimes, drunk driving, gun crimes,sex crimes, violent crimes, white-collar crimes and fraud, foreign extradition, clerk-magistrate’s hearings, restraining orders, sealing and expungement, criminal appeals.

-We are also available to represent clients in Quincy in civil matters in both state and federal courts, including personal injury, employment, civil rights, and family matters, and students in Quincy (including elementary, secondary, undergraduate, and post-graduate) with discrimination, discipline, and other disputes with their schools.
+We are also available to represent clients in Quincy in civil matters in both state and federal courts, including employment, civil rights, and family matters, and students in Quincy (including elementary, secondary, undergraduate, and post-graduate) with discrimination, discipline, and other disputes with their schools.

 If you have a criminal, civil, or academic legal issue in Quincy, please contact Zalkind Duncan & Bernstein LLP to speak with one of our experienced attorneys.

 Our phones are answered during business hours Monday through Friday from 8:30 a.m. to 6:00 p.m.
 Any messages left with our recording service during non-business hours as well as e-mails sent to our firm will receive prompt responses.